mahbubrahman/simple-transit-system/README.md

 ````
 ./mvnw clean compile exec:java -Dexec.mainClass="simple.transitsystem.mbta.Mbta"
 ````
+Use `./mvnw.cmd` for Windows.
 After successfully running, follow the onscreen messages to use the application.

 MBAT `api-key` is optional to run this application.
 You may add your `api-key` in `MbtaTransitSystemInitializer.API_KEY` to avoid the rate limit error.